Chongjin: Modern history

 During the North Korean famine of the 1990s, Chongjin was one of the worst affected locations in the country; death rates may have been as high as 20%.
 Conditions there remain poor in terms of food availability.
 This problem has caused several instances of civil unrest in Chongjin, a rarity in North Korea.
 On 4 March 2008, a crowd of women merchants protested in response to tightened market controls.
 Rising grain prices and government attempts to prohibit "peddling in the market" have been cited as causes for the protests.
 As a result of the protest, the Chongjin local government "posted a proclamation allowing peddling in the market."
 On 24 August 2008, a clash occurred between foot patrol agents and female merchants, which escalated into a "massive protest rally".
-It was reported that the Chongjin local government-issued verbal instructions relaxing the enforcement activity until the time of the next grain ration.
+It was reported that the Chongjin local government issued verbal instructions relaxing the enforcement activity until the time of the next grain ration.

-On May 21, 2025, a newly developed Korean People's Navy destroyer suffered a major accident in a side launch maneuver during an event in the Port of Chongjin.
+On May 21, 2025, a newly developed Korean People's Navy destroyer suffered a major accident in a side launch manoeuvre during an event in the Port of Chongjin.
 Kim Jong-un declared that criminal acts resulted in the incident.
 A chief engineer and 2 shipyard officials were arrested in connection with the incident.
 According to analysts from the Center for Strategic and International Studies, the Chongjin port only had experience in producing smaller vessels such as cargo ships and fishing boats, which likely made it ill-suited for launching a warship.

 Administrative divisions

-From 1948 to 1960, 1967 to 1977, and 1987 to present, Ch'ŏngjin was governed as a part of North Hamgyong Province.
+From 1948 to 1960, 1967 to 1977, and 1987 to the present, Ch'ŏngjin was governed as a part of North Hamgyong Province.
 From 1960 until 1967, and again from 1977 to 1987, Chongjin was administered as a directly governed city.

 Ch'ŏngjin is divided into seven wards (구역, kuyŏk, /ko/).